5 Ways to Keep Your Home Safe Year-Round

 - Make sure extinguishers are easily accessible.

 - Check the tamper seal and pull pin.
-If the seal is broken or the pin is missing, replace the extinguisher or have a certified fire extinguisher technician inspect it.
+If the seal is broken or the pin is missing, have a certified fire extinguisher technician inspect it or replace the extinguisher.

 - Look for physical damage and debris in the hoses and nozzles.
 Replace the extinguisher if it shows signs of damage or corrosion.